MASISKAR/el_aap/README.md

 Running
 =======
-Both executeables can be found in the contrib folder.
+Both executables can be found in the contrib folder.
 The Proxy is called el_aap, and the api/configuration interface is called el_aap_api.

 Help can be discovered thru calling contrib/el_aap(_api) --help